When every action you take is the expression of your soul.

 And Marianne Williamson says, “… surrender…”

-Imagine living a life where every move you make is an extension of your deepest being, a reflection of your soul’s desires.
+Imagine, for a moment, a life where every action you take is not driven by anxiety, fear, or the need to control outcomes, but is instead an extension of your deepest self.
+A reflection of your soul’s desires.
 Just imagine how you will create, and what you will create, when every action you take is the expression of your soul.

 Here are a few thoughts to help align with the wisdom of your soul: